edwiny/progref/kotlin/kotlin_basics.md

 You can use `val` and `var` in the primary constructor parameter list to automatically defines class properties from the parameter list and assign the values passed in at create time.

 When you write val/var within the constructor, it declares a property inside the class.

+**NB**:
 When you do not write it, it is simply a parameter passed to the primary constructor, where you can access the parameters within the init block or use it to initialize other properties.

 If all you're going to do with the argument is pass to super class, then do not use var or val.